 WHO DO WE SHARE THIS INFORMATION WITH?

-We may share your personal data with our selected business associates, government bodies, suppliers and contractors to provide you with our services.
+We may share your personal data with our selected business partners, government bodies, suppliers and sub-contractors for the performance of any contract we enter with them to provide you with our services.
 For example, these partners may include our web hosting provider and our IT service providers.
+Attached Schedule 1 is a list of all entities with whom your personal data is shared.

 In addition, we may disclose your personal information to third parties: